EpicureanHeron/ClassActivities/2018_06_02/README.md

 Create a branch, then ALWAYS pull from master when working a branch, then pull request (which I guess is a merge??)

+## Javascript

+there are special rules for the variable THIS